zain1234-coder/iris-flower-classification/readme.md

 ---

-## 🌟 Future Work
-- Add more ML models (Random Forest, SVM, etc.)
-- Deploy the model using **Streamlit** or **Flask**
-- Create a web dashboard for predictions

----

-## 🙌 Acknowledgements
-This project is inspired by the classic **Iris dataset** introduced by Ronald A. Fisher.
-Special thanks to the **scikit-learn** and **pandas** community for providing such powerful tools.

----

-## 📢 Final Note
-If you like this project, don’t forget to ⭐ the repository and connect with me! 🚀
-I’m always open to collaboration and feedback.

----

 ## 📌 Overview
 This project demonstrates **Machine Learning classification** using the famous **Iris dataset**.
 We build and compare three models: